plone/documentation/docs/classic-ui/icons.md

 ## Contextual Icons

-Plone defines contextual icons, which are used in specific places in a website.
+Plone defines contextual icons which are used in specific places in a website.
-For example we have an icon registered under the name `plone.icon.plone-copy` in https://github.com/plone/plone.staticresources/blob/master/src/plone/staticresources/profiles/default/registry/icons_plone.xml which points to the bootstrap `clipboard-plus` icon `++plone++bootstrap-icons/clipboard-plus.svg`.
+For example, we have an icon registered under the name `plone.icon.plone-copy` in `https://github.com/plone/plone.staticresources/blob/master/src/plone/staticresources/profiles/default/registry/icons_plone.xml`.
+It points to the bootstrap `clipboard-plus` icon `++plone++bootstrap-icons/clipboard-plus.svg`.
 To use a different icon than the system default, you can override the registration for `plone.icon.plone-copy` with another icon path.